Great, unforgettable tracks from the past - part three

 3. The Cure - A Forest

-The Cure's "A Forest" is a 5 minute and 55 second (album version) statement made by the group on their second album "Seventeen Seconds" released in April 1980 and signing the group as a firm staple in the Gothic Rock genre forever.
-An interesting thing with the song is that the vocals almost drown in the music, giving it a very unique soundscape.
+The Cure's "A Forest" is a 5-minute and 55-second (album version) statement made by the group on their second album "Seventeen Seconds" released in April 1980 and signing the group as a firm staple in the Gothic Rock genre forever.
+An interesting thing about the song is that the vocals almost drown in the music, giving it a very unique soundscape.
 It's one of those tracks that even after 40 years sounds fresh.